sarahbeth-sanchini/webpage/README.md

 The FDA launched its openFDA project in 2014, which provides the public with access to APIs and raw datasets of adverse events, drug product labeling and recall enforcement reports in several areas.

 Each year, the FDA receives several hundred thousand medical device reports (MDRs) of suspected device-associated deaths, serious injuries and malfunctions.
-The FDA uses MDRs to monitor device performance, detect potential device-related safety issues, and contribute to benefit-risk assessments of these products.
+The FDA uses MDRs to monitor device performance, detect potential device-related safety issues, and contribute to benefit-risk assessments of these products.In this project I have pulled all the adverse events data relevant to Straumann.

-In this project I have pulled all the adverse events data relevant to Straumann and performed the following steps:
+**The following steps were performed:**

 1. Download adverse events data from openFDA via API
 2. Data cleaning and transformation using Python